Fonta1n3/FullyNoded/Readme.md

 <img src="./Images/home.png" alt="home" width="400"/> <img src="./Images/wallet.png" alt="home" width="400"/> <br/>

 Self sovereign, secure, powerful, easy to use **wallet** that utilizes your own [Bitcoin Core](https://github.com/bitcoin/bitcoin) node as a backend.
 Providing an easy to use interface to interact with your nodes non wallet capabilities.
 Fully Noded® wallets are powered by PSBT's and descriptors.
 Fully Noded® acts as an offline signer using your node as a watch-only wallet as well as giving you full unfettered access to every wallet.dat in your nodes `.bitcoin` directory.
 [C-Lightning](https://github.com/ElementsProject/lightning) and [LND](https://github.com/lightningnetwork/lnd) compatible for instant, unfairly cheap payments.
-Works with the [Join Market](https://github.com/JoinMarket-Org/joinmarket-clientserver) API for decetralized coinjoins.

 ## App Store